mrtoy-me/esphome-tas58xx/README.md

 # YAML examples in this Repository
-Extensive Esphome YAML examples are provide on github by sonocotta in [Esparagus Media Center repository](https://github.com/sonocotta/esparagus-media-center/tree/main/firmware/esphome)
+Extensive Esphome YAML examples are provided on github by sonocotta in [Esparagus Media Center repository](https://github.com/sonocotta/esparagus-media-center/tree/main/firmware/esphome)